 Peer’s response to those calls, and Anita Peer’s response to those who showed up at the Taylor-Christian Hat Company building on July 28 or July 29, was “Come in on Saturday.”
-(For those unable to do so, he said “Come in on Monday morning.”)
+(For those unable to do so, the message was, “Come in on Monday morning.”)

-It’s fair to guess that engineers Edward Eckhardt and Fred Lynch took advantage of the opportunity to inspect and repair their equipment after a long week of recording.
+It’s fair to assume that engineers Edward Eckhardt and Fred Lynch took advantage of the opportunity to inspect and repair their equipment after a long week of recording.

 There would be more to come.
-While they did not know it, of course, the second half of the Bristol Sessions would be the week that changed country music forever.
+They did not know it, of course, but the second half of the Bristol Sessions would be the week that changed country music forever.